narensgh/seamless-image-grid/README.md

 ## JavaScript (Angular 10) Execution Steps
 - Navigate into the JS folder
 - Execute `npm install` command to download the dependencies
-- Execute `npm serve` command to run on local.
+- Execute `ng serve` command to run on local.
 - Open `http://localhost:4200/` in browser.

 ## Demo Example